EllisFitzUSM/Bulldog/ReadMe.md

 - Roll as many times as you would like
 - Reach for the desired score value (104)
 ### The Catch ###
-  - Rolling a 6 erases your turn total.
+  - Rolling a 6 erases your turn total AND prevents you from rolling.
 Making every turn a 1/6 chance of you losing your progress.